scellecs/morpeh/README.md

 ref var gottenHealthComponent = ref healthStash.Get(entity);

 bool removed = healthStash.Remove(entity);

 healthStash.Set(entity, new HealthComponent {healthPoints = 100});

 bool hasHealthComponent = healthStash.Has(entity);

+var newEntity = this.World.CreateEntity();
+//transfers a component from one entity to another healthStash.Migrate(from: entity, to: newEntity);

+//not a generic variation of stash, so we can only do a limited set of operations var reflectionHealthCache = newWorld.GetReflectionStash(typeof(HealthComponent));

+//set default(HealthComponent) to entity reflectionHealthCache.Set(entity);

+bool removed = reflectionHealthCache.Remove(entity);

+bool hasHealthComponent = reflectionHealthCache.Has(entity);
 ```

 ---